kirillkh/rs_teardown_tree/README.rst

 Details
 -------

 The tree is implicit -- meaning that nodes do not store explicit pointers to their children.
+The only thing we store in a node is your data.
 This is similar to how binary heaps work: all nodes in the tree reside in an array, the root always at index 0, and given a node with index i, its left/right children are found at indices ``2*i+1`` and ``2*i+2``.
-Thus no dynamic memory allocation or deallocation is done.
+Thus no dynamic memory allocation or deallocation is required.
 This makes it possible to implement a fast **clone** operation: instead of traversing the tree, allocating and copying each node individually, we are able to allocate the whole array in a single call and efficiently copy the entire content.
+The tree also supports a **refill** operation (currently only implemented for T: Copy), which copies the contents of the master tree into ``self`` without allocating at all.

 As to **delete-range** operation, we use a custom algorithm running in ``O(k + log n)`` time, where k is the number of items deleted (and returned) and n is the initial size of the tree. `Detailed description <delete_range.md>`_.

 An exhaustive automated test for **delete-range** has been written and is found in ``lib.rs``.
 I have tested all trees up to the size n=10.
+All the other supported operations have been tested extensively for every variation of the tree (we use slightly different algorithms for IntervalTree and for the filtered variants).
+In general, I feel the quality is already pretty good.
+If you find any bugs, please open an issue.

+The library has been optimized for speed based on profiling.
+A significant amount of unsafe code is employed.
+Every occurrence of unsafe code has been carefully reviewed, most have been annotated with comments elaborating on safety.

 -----
 Usage